olefredrik/FoundationPress/README.md

 # FoundationPress

 This is a WordPress starter theme based on Foundation 5 by Zurb.
+The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
+FoundationPress is meant to be a starting point, not the final product.
+If you're looking for an all-in-one theme with built-in shortcodes, plugins, fancypancy portfolio templates or whatnot, I'm afraid you have to look elsewhere.

-I made it for myself, as a solid starter theme for new and exciting WordPress projects.
+Please fork, copy, modify, delete, share or do whatever you like with this.

-The purpose of the Foundation Press is that it should only contain the most essential, with no need to peel away unnecessary features.
-If you're looking for a starter theme with built-in shortcode plugins, fancypancy portfolio templates or whatnot, I'm afraid you have to look elsewhere.
+All contributions are welcome!

 ## Requirements